Overcoming the Lust of the Flesh

-There are natural and right desires that God placed in man at creation, such as the desire for food, comfort, fellowship, etc. However, when we seek to satisfy even these basic desires in ways against God’s will, we open the way to lust of the flesh.
+The lust of the flesh is the temptation to feel satisfied by means of physical pleasure from sinful activities.
+Humans are sometimes overcome by the lust of the flesh.
+There are natural and right desires that God placed in man at creation, such as the desire for food, comfort, fellowship, etc. However, when humans seek to satisfy even these basic desires in ways against God’s will, they open the way to evil operation of the lust of the flesh.

 Jesus Himself was tempted and yet was without sin (Hebrews 4:15).
 And because Jesus was tempted, He sympathizes with our weaknesses (Hebrews 4:15) and offers all the power necessary to overcome it.
 Jesus overcome by the Word of God (Matthew 4:1-4).
 So, to experience victory over sinful habits, we need to daily dwell on God’s Word and claim His promises through prayer that we may be “more than conqueror(s)” (Romans 8:37) and “always triumph” (2 Corinthians 2:14).